New HSK Test (from March 2022): Changes and Updates You’ve Got to Know about HSK 3.0

 You can be certain that in the new HSK system, the levels will be rebalanced to better match the CEFR scale and reflect a student’s proficiency, giving the HSK improved weighting and caliber on the international stage.

-So, we’ve established the fact that the Chinese Proficiency Standards – the basis for HSK test – is about to change, but what does it mean for the HSK reform?
+So, we’ve established the fact that the Chinese Proficiency Standards – the basis for the HSK test – has changed, but what does it mean for the HSK reform?
 Will the new HSK adopt the same “Three Stages and Nine Levels” paradigm?
 If so, will it use the same quantitative indicators for each level?
-More importantly, when will the new test come out?
-2021, 2022, or maybe later?
+More importantly, what will be the new HSK test like in 2022 and beyond?

 Here’s how they responded.